AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 There is a maximum leverage though.
 This parameter will depend on the volatility of the pairs.

+For instance, for a perpetual on the pair wETH/USD, the maximum leverage allowed will be x10.
 For perpetuals on forex pairs like USDC/EUR, the maximum leverage is set at x100.

 ## Are there slippage protections for HAs?